microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0/Get-MgUser.md

 1e34292e-e5a3-46fd-9cac-8d37f2d3ab4a Conf Room Stevens Stevens@Contoso.com Stevens@Contoso.com
 ```

 This commands filters all users whose display name starts with 'Conf' and orders the results by the user principal name. $userCount variable will contain the result-set count.
+This example requires the ConsistencyLevel parameter set to `eventual` because the Count and OrderBy parameters are in the command.
+For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).